Tap Into The Island’s Biggest Gems…

 3. Nature is the Main Course

-Imagine sipping fresh bush tea while overlooking sweeping views of the east coast.
-Chickens roam free nearby, the breeze is cool, and the whole space is alive with the sounds of the countryside.
+Imagine sipping fresh drinks while overlooking sweeping views of the east coast.
+Cows and chickens roam free nearby, the breeze is cool, and the whole space is alive with the sounds of the countryside.
 It’s peaceful, beautiful, and a complete detox from the hustle of the beach crowds.
 After your meal, you can explore the farm’s walking trails or just hang out with the goats and cows.

-4. It’s More Than a Café—it’s a Way of Life
+4. It’s More Than a Restaurant—it’s a Way of Life

 5. The Reviews Say It All